 It’s what we call “The Portfolio Approach” to content marketing, and it’s like batting averages in baseball.
 You don’t judge a player’s hitting abilities by one at bat.
 You look at a number of plate appearances and the average production numbers.

-So my recommendation is to start out by publishing a group of at least ten glossary pages.
-That gives you a decent sample size to measure, and helps normalize results (highs and lows).
-Then, let those pages run for a few months and see how the group is performing.
+Therefore, start by publishing a group of at least ten glossary pages.
+The group provides a decent sample size to measure.
+Plus, ten pages helps normalize results (highs and lows).
+Finally, let those pages run for a few months and see how the group is performing.

 Bonus Tip* Segmentation